 - For a mild horseradish sauce, stick with the prepared horseradish as fresh is about twice as spicy.

-- Using full fat sour cream and mayonnaise is the way to go as the creaminess and tang will alter with low fat or fat free options.
+- Using full fat sour cream and mayonnaise is the way to go, when making horseradish sauce for prime rib, as the creaminess and tang will alter with low fat or fat free options.

 Prime Rib Reference Guides